-Figure 3-3.
+Figure 3-4.
 F2806 Memory Map

-- Memory blocks are not to scale. - B. Peripheral Frame 0, Peripheral Frame 1, and Peripheral Frame 2 memory maps are restricted to data memory only.
-User program cannot access these memory maps in program space. - C. "Protected" means the order of Write followed by Read operations is preserved rather than the pipeline order. - D. Certain memory ranges are EALLOW protected against spurious writes after configuration.
+- A. The 1K x 16 OTP has been replaced with 1K x 16 ROM in C2802. - B. Memory blocks are not to scale. - C. Peripheral Frame 0, Peripheral Frame 1, and Peripheral Frame 2 memory maps are restricted to data memory only.
+User program cannot access these memory maps in program space. - D. Protected means the order of Write followed by Read operations is preserved rather than the pipeline order. - E. Certain memory ranges are EALLOW protected against spurious writes after configuration. - F. Some locations in ROM are reserved for TI.
+See Table 3-5 for more information.

-Figure 3-4.
-F2801/9501 Memory Map
+Figure 3-5.
+F2802, C2802 Memory Map